-- sure you have higher level situational awareness of direction, policy and intent. - Check VANZ, ACC and Work and Income NZ websites regularly in terms of changes that may affect advice for clients. - Don't quote from memory, always check current information, Acts, Regulations and policies. - When in doubt explain to your client that you'll need to find out or talk with someone else to get that answer, and tell them when you're likely to be able to get back to them with more information.
+- Read emails and material sent by the DSM and National Support Services to make sure you have situational awareness of higher level direction, policy and intent. - Check VANZ, ACC and Work and Income NZ websites regularly in terms of changes that may affect advice for clients. - Don't quote from memory, always check information, Acts, Regulations and policies. - When in doubt explain to your client that you'll need to find out or talk with someone else to get that answer, and tell them when you're likely to be able to get back to them with more information.
 Talk with your DSM to get help with the area you're unsure about.

-When agreeing in discussion on action or advocating:
+When agreeing on action or advocating

 - Keep a record of the discussion date, who was present, what was agreed.
-If it's not possible to write these things down during the conversation, make sure you record them as soon after as possible, while events are fresh in your mind the key thing is to keep an accurate record so if there's any disagreement afterwards you have something concrete to go back to. - If possible, get confirmation from the relevant person or a witness that your record of events is true and accurate. - When you're not dealing with instructions from the person directly, always check that whoever is giving the instructions has the authority to do so, ie. have they got an Medical or Financial Power of Attorney you should sight and take a copy of this.
+If it's not possible to write these things down during the conversation, make sure you record them as soon after as possible, while events are fresh in your mind the key thing is to keep an accurate record so if there's any disagreement afterwards you have something concrete to go back to. - If possible, get confirmation from the relevant person or a witness that your record of events is true and accurate. - If you're not dealing with instructions from the person directly, always check that whoever is giving the instructions has the authority to do so, ie. have they got an Medical or Financial Power of Attorney you should sight and take a copy of this.

-When processing or filling out applications:
+Processing or filling out applications